 Creativity starts with YOU.
-Across the country, community leaders are talking more and more about the field of creative placemaking, but what exactly does it mean?
-Put simply, creative placemaking is any artistic or creative effort to strengthen a community.
+Across the country, community leaders are using creative placemaking techniques, but what exactly does it mean?
+Put simply, creative placemaking is any artistic, cultural, or creative effort to strengthen a community.
 If you want to get an even fuller definition, check out our handy “Breaking Down Creative Placemaking” tutorial from Spire + Base.

-We strongly believe there is a lot of untapped creativity out there in Covington just waiting to be discovered.
-Thanks to a generous grant from the Kresge Foundation, we’re using creative solutions to help YOU transform the community.
+Thanks to a generous grant from the Kresge Foundation, over the last 8 years, we’ve been able to use creative solutions to help YOU transform the community.

-Creative Community Grants: $5000 to artists to implement creative solutions in Covington.
+Creative Community Grants: $3500-5000 to artists used to implement creative solutions in Covington.

 Nano Grants: Small $250 grants to individuals to implement creative ideas and projects that improve the community and unite neighbors.